FAQs

 This structure ensures students can benefit from meaningful academic enrichment while maintaining balance and wellbeing.

-Are there different types of programmes?
+Are there different types of research programme?

 Yes - we offer multiple programme formats throughout the year to suit different schedules and term-time pressures.
 Each is designed to provide structured, high-quality supervision while remaining flexible and manageable for students.